 for the efforts you have put in.'

-It could be that that the 4th Round of Regional Growth Fund which was declared as openfor bids by Nick Clegg on 17th January is the LAST Chance for RGF.
-The £350 million fund was announced in the Autumn Statement by Chancellor, George Osborne, and closes for bids on March 20th at noon.
-There will also be some further monies available under the AMSCI scheme which was allocated £120M for two further rounds in 2013.
+It seemed that the 4th Round of Regional Growth Fund which was declared as open for bids by Nick Clegg on 17th January would be the LAST Chance for RGF.
+The £350 million fund was announced in the Autumn Statement by Chancellor, George Osborne, and closed for bids on March 20th at noon.
+There was also to be some further monies available under the AMSCI scheme which was allocated £120M for two further rounds in 2013.
 The detail of this is similar to RGF rules but intended for Supply Chain companies specifically with some additional related criteria to make a winning case for these funds.
-Details are yet to follow on this.
+Details are available by specific request on this.

 Round 3 allocations were announced on 19th October 2012 with 87 project winners receiving grants from the total £1.0B awarded reduced from the original 414 applications received, seeking a total of £2.76 billion.
 278 bids had been short-listed with a combined value of just over £2.1billion.
 The failure rate of 4 out of 5 is line with the results from Round 1 and 2, and underlines the need for a professional approach to ensure success for would be RGF bidders.
 It is important to remember that all criteria MUST be met including Sate Aid rules compliance, and a rigorous due diligence is undertaken before confirmation of all offers made by BIS in principle.
 GRA is well versed in all aspects of assisting clients to a winning solution.
 Please fell free to contact us for an initial no obligation chat..